 Think of a dental crown as a custom-fit helmet for your tooth.
 After a root canal, a tooth loses its live pulp and blood supply, which can make it more brittle over time.
 A crown covers the entire visible portion of the tooth, restoring its strength and protecting it from the pressures of chewing.
 As one expert puts it, “A crown acts like a protective helmet, covering the tooth to restore its strength and allow it to work properly again.”
 This is why we almost always recommend a crown as the final step in the root canal process.
 It’s one of the best ways to prevent cracks from happening in the first place and is often the primary solution for repairing a tooth that has already cracked.

-When a Root Canal Retreatment is Needed
+Why You Might Need a Root Canal Retreatment

 Sometimes, a crack can create a tiny pathway for bacteria to get back inside the tooth, leading to a new infection long after the original root canal.
 If this happens, don’t worry—we have a plan for that, too.
 A root canal retreatment might be necessary to solve the problem.
 As dental professionals explain, “If germs got in through the crack and caused a new infection, the dentist might need to redo the root canal to clean it out and seal it again.”
 This procedure involves carefully reopening the tooth, cleaning out the canals, and placing a new, secure seal to keep bacteria out for good.
 It’s a way to give your tooth a second chance at a healthy, pain-free life.